 The minibus taxi rating on the Worst Drivers Index – 11.

 Worst Drivers In The World – Conclusion!

 In conclusion, Worst Drivers In The World are one of the joys of travelling, and are part of the authentic travel experience.
-Just make sure your life insurance is up to date and of a considerable amount!
+Just make sure your life insurance is up to date (and take out a decent travel insurance policy such as Backpackers Travel Insurance) and make sure both are of a considerable amount!